-Snapshot parts of the repository at a given point in time, for later comparison and restoration if required
+Baselines are snapshots of parts of the repository at a given point in time, that can be used for later comparison and restoration, if required.

 A Baseline creates a snapshot of a model Package and its contents at a point in time and, as the model changes, allows you to compare the current state and the snapshot; if required you can revert to the previous (baselined) state.
 Baselines are created at the Package level and can include child Packages; any number of Packages can be baselined, and a Package can be baselined any number of times, typically at important project milestones.
 Baselines are by default conveniently stored within the repository making them available to any model user who has the security privileges to work with them.
 Alternatively, a Baseline can be stored in a Cloud-based Reusable Asset Service.
 These options will be explored in a later topic.